tylerlong/shared-worker-real-dummy-demo/README.md

 The real app will sync its state to all salves apps so that all tabs/windows are in sync.

-When user performs an action on a dummy app, it will send a message to the real app, and real app will update the state.
+When user performs an action on a dummy app, it will send a message to the real app, and real app will perform the action instead.
+And update state will be synced to all dummy apps.

-The first connected tab will be real app.
+The first tab will be real app.
 When the real tab is closed, one of the dummy apps will be promoted to be the real app.

 ## Notes